High court backs businesses challenging California labor law - WTMJ

 WASHINGTON (AP) — The Supreme Court on Wednesday sided with California agriculture businesses in their challenge to a state regulation that gives unions access to farm property in order to organize workers.
 As a result of the ruling, California will have to modify or abandon the regulation put in place in 1975 after the efforts of labor leader Cesar Chavez.

 The justices ruled 6-3 along ideological lines for the agriculture businesses.
-It’s another potential setback for unions as a result of a high court decision.
+The decision is another potential setback for unions as a result of a high court decision.

 “The access regulation amounts to simple appropriation of private property,” Chief Justice John Roberts wrote for the conservative members of the court.